Diversity Leadership Group

 - Rush has an annual Diversity Week to enrich opportunities for learning about diversity and inclusion.

 - The J. Robert Clapp, Jr. Diversity Leadership Award was established and is given annually to an individual or group for promoting or creating diversity and inclusion opportunities throughout the medical center.

-- Rush has an active ADA Task Force working within the scope of the Diversity Leadership Initiative and cooperating closely with the DLG.
+- Rush has an active ADA Task Force working within the scope of the Diversity Leadership Initiative and cooperating closely with the DLC.

-- Human Resources and DLG committees use the Diversity Awareness Profile to help others acknowledge their own diversity awareness.
+- Human Resources and DLC committees use the Diversity Awareness Profile to help others acknowledge their own diversity awareness.

-- A Diversity Leadership Group website presence has been developed.
+- A Diversity Leadership Council website presence has been developed.

 - A Rush Vision for Diversity and Inclusion has been adopted.

 - All faculty and staff are required to perform annual on-line diversity training.

 - Managers, as part of their performance appraisal process, must include at least one annual goal on diversity, and in some cases, this is part of the annual incentive compensation program.

 - Diversity meet and greets are regularly scheduled to encourage gatherings of employees from all sectors of the medical center to discuss varied diversity-related topics.